seungtaek90/Dissertation/README.md

 # Dissertation

-Because of the limitation of the file size, there are some data are missing as listed below.
+Due to the limitation of the file size, there are some data are missing as listed below.

 * Dissertation/figures/ch2/phaseDiag/data/thermophysicalData.mx
 * Dissertation/figures/ch4/imaging/data/290/dense.mx